 Tribes are formed among the Kuchis along patrilineal lines.
 A clan is composed of a core family, their offspring and their families.
 The leader of the tribe, the Khan, is responsible for the general well-being of the community, for governing the group and for representing it to visitors.
 Tribes live communally, and on becoming too large separate in order to facilitate more efficient management.
-Typically, there are three types of Kuchi: pure nomads, semi-sedentary and nomadic traders.
+Typically, there are three types of Kuchis: pure nomads, semi-sedentary and nomadic traders.
 The majority are semi-sedentary, living in the same winter area year after year.
-The purely nomadic Kuchi have no fixed abode, and are dependent on animals for their livelihood; their movements are determined by the weather and the availability of good pasturage.
+The purely nomadic Kuchis have no fixed abode and are dependent on animals for their livelihood; their movements are determined by the weather and the availability of good pasturage.
 Traders constitute the smallest percentage of Kuchis; their main activity being the transport of goods.
 The semi-pastoral Kuchis are gradually tending towards a more sedentary way of life.
 The majority do so because they can no longer support themselves from their livestock.